RcwYuen/TCR-Embeddings/README.md

 >[!NOTE]
 >You cannot use the embedding method if you have not downloaded the embedding method.

-### Training a Model
+### Training your Model

 To train a model, run the following:
 > `python -m tcr_embeddings.trainer --config <path/to/your/config>/config.json`

-The training logs will be found within your specified output path in `config.json`.
+The training logs will be found within your specified output path in `config.json`, where you can generate the `config.json` file with `python -m tcr_embeddings.trainer --make`.

 If your training has been paused / terminated in the middle and you wish to resume, run the following: